Anjalivibrant/MyProject/README.md

 # MyProject
-This repository will contain a website written in html, css &amp; JS.
+This repository contains a website written in html, css &amp; JS.